 1. Application and app are synonymous with the word "program" when discussing software designed for a specific task.
 However, application in its full form often describes application software that runs on a computer.
 See our program overview for comparisons between apps and programs, application examples, and information about computer programs.

 2. Abbreviated as app, this shortened version of the word "application" first became popular with the Apple and Facebook crowd.
 Both companies allow their developers to use toolkits to develop software programs for their products.

 For example, Apple operates the App Store, an online service used by owners of Apple products to purchase, download, install, and manage applications for their devices.
 See our app page for full information and related links on this term.

 3. When referring to an application run through a browser (e.g., Google Docs), this type of application is known as a web-based application.
 See our web-based application page for further information on this term.

 4. Applications is a folder on the Apple macOS Dock that gives users a quick way to show and open applications on the computer.

-5. An application is a document with information required by an individual or organization to apply for a position, financial grant, or another limited resource.
-For example, a job application is a document answering questions required to be considered for a job.
+5. An application is a document with the information required by an individual or organization for a position, financial grant, or another limited resource.
+For example, a job application is a document answering questions to be considered for a job.

 API, App commands, Apple terms, Application server, Business terms, Computer abbreviations, Console application, Internet terms, Killer application, Program, Software, Software terms, Web-based application